AsherAbecassis/Garage_Management_CSharp/README.md

 # Garage_Management_CSharp
-This Garage developing By Asher And Avitay.
+This Garage develop By Asher And Avitay.

 ![Screenshot](classdiagramImg.png)